a13o/disengaged/CONTRIBUTING.md

 ### Chrome Development

 Chrome is not yet supported.
-The web-ext tool is compatible with Chrome, but the extension currently uses a `browser` API which is proprietary to Firefox.
+The web-ext tool is compatible with Chrome, and the extension is transitioned to cross-platform APIs, so it should be possible to contribute Chrome support if desired.

 ### Windows Troubleshooting